 - WeChat Pay: it is the entry to online transactions.

 Distributed transaction processing similar to the red packet system is the key focus.
-For example, user A sends a red packet of 10 USD to user B with the following steps involved:
+For example, user A sends a red packet of 10 CNY to user B with the following steps involved:

 - Read the balance of user A's account

-- Deduct 10 USD from user A's account (debit)
+- Deduct 10 CNY from user A's account (debit)